S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 Making sense of such situations and establishing if they are indeed relevant for the organization to deal with, before deciding how to respond to them, brings several benefits:

--   Understanding a situation well is essential for determining what's required to address it adequately. (see[Respond to Organizational Drivers](section:respond-to-organizational-drivers))
+-   Understanding a situation well is essential for determining what's required to address it adequately (see [Respond to Organizational Drivers](section:respond-to-organizational-drivers)).
--   Investigating a situation before acting helps avoid mistaken assumptions. (see [Navigate via Tension](section:navigate-via-tension)).
+-   Investigating a situation before acting helps avoid mistaken assumptions (see [Navigate via Tension](section:navigate-via-tension)).
--   Describing a driver is an effective way of communicating with others, ensuring a shared understanding of the situation and why we must act. (see [Describe organizational Drivers](section:describe-organizational-drivers)).
+-   Describing a driver is an effective way of communicating with others, ensuring a shared understanding of the situation and why we must act (see [Describe organizational Drivers](section:describe-organizational-drivers)).
 -   Clarifying why you intend to act helps you evaluate outcomes effectively later and adapt based on learning.
 -   Recording an organizational driver in its current form also helps with monitoring if the driver changes over time.